odys-z/x-visual/docsphinx/guide/intro.rst

     Common pattern of application includes creating XWorld, Entity then start by calling xworld.startUpdate().

-- Entity
+- Entities

-    Entity is a group of Components.
-In x-visaul, these components are a group of data and System actions.
+    Entities are groups of Components.
+In x-visaul, these components are a group of data and System actions scripts.

-- System
+- Systems

     TODO ...